Home Blog Page 32

 Kibale Forest acquired the National Park status in 1993 and has at least 60 registered mammal species.
 Among these consist of elephants, buffaloes, bushpigs, duikers and bats.
 The nine diurnal primates present in Kibale Forest include vervet, black and white colobus, vervet monkeys, olive baboon, and chimpanzees.
 The elusive forest elephant, smaller and hairier than its savannah counterpart, moves seasonally into the developed part of the park, while other worldly animals like the buffalo, giant forest hog and a half dozen antelope species.
 Kibale is mainly occupied by Batooro and Bakiga who habitually use the forest for food, fuel, building materials and medicines.

-Kibale Forest National Park Tourist Activities
+Tourist Activities in Kibale Forest National Park

 The main stimulating tourist activities are available at Kanyanchu River Camp.
 Here tour guides who are knowledgeable with information about elephants, reptiles, butterflies, amphibians, elephants, chimpanzees, medicinal plants plus many fauna and floras are gladly available to share it with anyone paying attention.